Uncovering the Truth: Exploring the Thirlwall Inquiry into Tragic Baby Deaths at Countess of Chester Hospital - Part 1

 East Kent Investigation

 Had care been given to the nationally recognized standards, the outcome could have been different in nearly half of the 202 cases assessed by the Investigation’s panel.
-The outcome could have been different in 45 of the 65 baby deaths—more than two-thirds of cases.
+The outcome could have been different in 45 of the 65 baby deaths, or 69% of these cases.

 Morecambe Bay